SoftUni-Internal/interactive-content/EN/02-ExpressJS-and-Templating/05-Templating-Concepts.md

 [image assetsSrc="js-application-design-patterns-15.png" /]

-- **Subject**: contains collection of observers.
+- **Subject**: contains collection of observers

 It can add or remove observers as needed.

 Implements an interface that allows observed objects to be added or removed - `subscribe()`, `unsubscribe()`.

 Sends notifications to the observers attached to it.

-- **Observer**: has an interface that sends updates to objects that need to be notified of a subject's changes of state.
+- **Observer**: has an interface that sends updates to objects that need to be notified of a subject's changes of state

 [image assetsSrc="JS-Back-End-ExpressJs-and-Templating-1.png" /]